Gi-lo/CKCrashReporter/README.md

 #CKCrashReporter

 ##1.
 What is it?
 `CKCrashReporter` is a very easy to use crash reporter class for your `iOS` application.
 It was designed to be easily extendable. _(More information on this can be found under #3)_. `CKCrashReporter` will catch any uncaught `NSException` and save useful information about it on disk.
 The next time the user starts the application you can read out that information and e.g. send a mail wit it via `MFMailComposeViewController`.
+If you need a more complex component [KSCrash](https://github.com/kstenerud/KSCrash) should be your first choice!

 ##2.
 How to use it?